-Staff believes that Pennbrooke's overall quality of service is satisfactory based on the quality of its product that conforms with DEP health standards, the operating condition of its plant and facilities, and its attempt to address customer satisfaction.
-However, due to localized water pressure concerns and the water quality aesthetics, staff recommends that Pennbrooke continue to engage the customers to discuss potential options and associated costs.
+We find that Pennbrooke's overall quality of service is satisfactory based on the quality of its product that conforms with DEP health standards, the operating condition of its plant and facilities, and its attempt to address customer satisfaction.
+However, due to localized concerns involving water pressure and the water quality aesthetics, we find that Pennbrooke shall continue to engage its customers to discuss potential options and associated costs.